Violations of Probation in Iowa

 If it is alleged that you violated your self-supervised probation or low-risk probation, the probation officer can send the judge a report showing the violation.
 The court can then issue an arrest warrant or send you notice of the revocation hearing.
 At the revocation hearing, the court could revoke your deferred judgment and impose any sentence in the case that you could have originally received including the statutory maximum period of incarceration allowed for that charge.

-If you were originally sentences to a suspended sentence and the court revokes your probation than the suspended jail time and/or suspended fine can be imposed by the court.
+If you were originally sentenced to a suspended sentence and the court revokes your probation than the suspended jail time and/or suspended fine can be imposed by the court.

 If it is alleged that you are in contempt of court, then you are allowed to keep the deferred judgment or suspended sentence but the court can impose an additional fine, required the completion of additional community service hours and/or sentence you to jail time as a penalty for violating your probation.